MilanSuresh2468/cse15l-lab-reports/LabReport1.md

 ![Image](ss6.png)

 The current working directory is `/home/lecture1`.
-When we type `cd Hello.java`, since we can't "change directory" to a file.
+When we type `cd Hello.java`, we get an error since we can't "change directory" to a file.
 This is an error.

 # Let's try ls.